View Document Text

 B&G provides advisory services for the following types of clients:

-Individuals (other than high net worth individuals)
+Individuals (other than high-net-worth individuals)

-Pension and profitsharing plans (other than plan participants)
+Pension and profit-sharing plans (other than plan participants)

 Charitable organizations

-Corporations or other businesses not listed above
+Corporations and other businesses entities not listed above.

-State or municipal government entities
+State and municipal government entities

-Investment Companies
+Investment companies

-Insurance Companies
+Insurance companies

 Item 8 Methods of Analysis, Investment Strategies and Risk of Loss